sebastianedberg/v5-aep-sdk-partner-demo/README.md

 ## SDK V5

-In this demo app you will be using the [Adobe Experience Cloud Platform SDK for iOS](https://aep-sdks.gitbook.io/docs/).
-The SDK is also available for Android at the moment and more platforms to come like ReactJS Native.
+In this demo app you will be using the [Adobe Experience Cloud Platform SDK for iOS or Android](https://aep-sdks.gitbook.io/docs/).
+The SDK will support more platforms to come like React Native.

 ## Download SDK

-The app does already include the latest version through [CocoaPods](https://cocoapods.org/) but if you want to update the SDK feel free to do so.
+The app does already include the latest version through [CocoaPods](https://cocoapods.org/) or [Gradle](https://gradle.org) but if you want to update the SDK feel free to do so.
 Be aware that updates might effect the code base.
 Please test it thoroughly.

 * [Get the SDK](https://aep-sdks.gitbook.io/docs/getting-started/get-the-sdk)
 * [Community Forum](https://forums.adobe.com/community/experience-cloud/platform/core-services/mobile-service)